nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.processors.processdefinitionprocessor.md

 - parameterName: ProcessMaps
   type: Dictionary
   description: missng XML code comments
   defaultValue: missng XML code comments
-- parameterName: ProcessorEnrichers
-  type: List
-  description: List of Enrichers that can be used to add more features to this processor.
-Only works with Native Processors and not legacy Processors.
-  defaultValue: missng XML code comments
 - parameterName: RefName
   type: String